There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Keeping a dog entertained and mentally stimulated during the cold winter months can be a challenge, especially if you’re cooped up inside due to freezing temperatures.

 However, there are plenty of ways to keep your dog entertained and happy even when the weather is too cold to go outside.
 Read below for top ways to keep your dog busy during snow days and have fun things to do when outside time is limited!

 Spend Time Indoors Working Your Dog’s Brain

-Provide Slow-Dispensing Treats
+Provide Slow-Dispensing Treats on Snow Days

 You can even freeze it after filling it to stretch out their treat time!
 Some great fillers are peanut butter, cheese, ground meat, and canned pumpkin.